 A vital function of owning and operating any business is to attract customers, which is achieved by creating a marketing plan.
 Here are some suggestions on where to start:

-- Blog about the development of your projects on related industry forums and discussion spaces, or even create your own business blog.
+- Post about the development of your projects on related industry forums and discussion spaces, or even create your own business blog.

 - Optimise your visibility on app stores and online gaming sections.